 1924 – today

-The company’s logo consists of an elegant inscription with the founder’s name written in light cursive.
+The company’s logo features an elegant inscription with the founder’s name written in light, cursive script.
 The letters flow smoothly into one another, creating a pattern that signifies continuity and preserving the brand’s unique traditions.

 To the left of the name is the company’s historic crest.
 Two leaves and three thistle flowers encircled the central shield at the bottom.
-The thistle was significant in the brand’s early years and has adorned the company’s crest for nearly 100 years.
+The thistle was significant in the brand’s early years and has been featured on the company’s crest for nearly 100 years.

-Special combs from dried thistle flowers combine with cashmere fibers, one of the brand’s primary fabrics.
+Special combs made from dried thistle flowers are combined with cashmere fibers, one of the brand’s primary fabrics.
 These machines were showcased at the brand’s centennial exhibition in 2024.

 The shield in the logo is divided into four parts.
 Two sections contain:

-The brand produces garments from very expensive and prestigious wool fabrics and is considered the largest cashmere producer in the world.
+The brand produces garments from very expensive and prestigious wool fabrics and is considered the world’s largest producer of cashmere.

 The tree also signifies sustainability and a connection to nature, reflecting Loro Piana’s environmentally responsible production practices.